 - The Spirit of the Suwannee Music Park is open 365 days a year.
 Guests may arrive early to set up camp for additional camping fees.
 Please note that at high traffic times you may experience a delay in processing your entry.
 Come early!

-- Festival Credentialing GATES will officially open on Wednesday March 4th, 2015 at Noon and will be open 24 hours a day until the close of the event.
-Please note, our customer services reps will have limite ability to problem solve issues after 8pm each night.
+- Festival Credentialing GATES will officially open on Wednesday, March 2nd, 2016 at 8:00AM and will be open 24 hours a day until the close of the event.
+If you arrive on Wednesday, March 2nd, you will need to pay for an extra night of camping upon arrival.
+3-Day Weekend ticket holders may arrive after 8:00AM on Thursday, March 3rd for no additional fee!
+Please note, our customer services reps will have limited ability to problem solve issues after 8pm each night.

 - No illegal substances or activities will be permitted.
 Please note that Marajuana usage is illegal in the state of Florida and Suwannee County, unlike some other parts of the country.